Skip to main content

 note

 The above code might differ significantly depending on which webserver framework you're using.
 In V4 we tried to support as many servers as possible by reducing everything to the lowest common denominator: the Node HTTP req and res objects.
-This made it easy to add the middleware, but made it challenging for you to deeply integrate with the various middlewares and capabilities in your webserver of choice.
+This made it easy to add the middleware, but made it challenging for you to deeply integrate with the various middleware and capabilities in your webserver of choice.
 In V5, we have created an independent abstraction over HTTP requests which Grafserv handles, and then we provide different adaptors (or you can write your own!) to convert back and forth between your webserver framework and our internal request abstractions.

 Please see the Grafserv documentation for details.